 NOTICES TO CORRESPONDENTS.
-NOTICES TO CORRESPONDENTS.
 No notice can be taken of anonymous correspondence.
-Whatever is intended for insertion must be authenticated by the name and address of the writer; not necessarily for publication, but as a guarantce of his good faith.
+Whatever is intended for insertion must be authenticated Whatever is intended for insertion must be authenticated by the name and address of the writer; not necessarily for publication, but as a guarantee of his good faith.
 It is impossible to acknowledge the mass of letters we re-ceive.
-Their insertion is often delayed, owing to a press of matter; and when omitted, it is frequently from rea-sons quite independent of the merits of the communica-tion.
+Their insertion is often delayed, owing to a press of matter; and when omitted, it is frequently from rea-sons quite independent of the merits of the communica-tion. tion.